Citi® / AAdvantage® Platinum Select® World Elite Mastercard®

 Issuer Satisfaction: Citi AA Platinum Select

-Customers report more satisfaction with the Citi card as issuer, with a score of 4.1 than Aviator's 3.5.
+Customers report more satisfaction with the Citi card as issuer, with a score of 4.1, than with the Aviator's 3.5 (which is issued by Barclay's).
 Both cards are co-branded with American Airlines and offer similar travel-related benefits.

 airplane icon